joakimahlen/solis.modbus/README.md

-Homey app to receive realtime data from your SolarEdge, Growatt, Sungrow, Huawei, Kostal, Solax & Wattsonic solar installation using local Modbus TCP
+Homey app to receive realtime data from your Solis solar installation using local Modbus TCP

 ## Purpose